Hugh Cruttwell: Principal of RADA

-Consultant to Sir Kenneth Branagh
+Consultant to Kenneth Branagh

 In 1986 Cruttwell was approached by his former student Kenneth Branagh to act as artistic consultant for a production of William Shakespeare's Romeo and Juliet at the Lyric Studio in Hammersmith, London which Branagh was to direct and in which he was to play Romeo.
 "He would be there to monitor my performance," wrote Branagh in his 1989 autobiography, "and to offer regular comments about the production."

 It was the start of a long professional partnership between Cruttwell and Branagh as the older man became production consultant and technical advisor to Branagh's and David Parfitt's Renaissance Theatre Company.
 Cruttwell was at Branagh's side while the actor wrote and directed his play, Public Enemy, and then while Romeo and Juliet was rehearsed and performed.
-Cruttwell remained as an unpaid éminence grise working in the shadow of Branagh and the rest of the company (including Sir Derek Jacobi, Dame Judi Dench and Geraldine McEwen) for another six years as they presented multiple stage productions of mainly Shakespearean plays, and also pieces by Ingmar Bergman and Anton Chekhov and one-man shows by another former Cruttwell student, John Sessions, in provincial venues, London's West End, Dublin, Helsingør (Elsinore) in Denmark, Los Angeles and in a world tour.
+Cruttwell remained as an unpaid éminence grise working in the shadow of Branagh and the rest of the company (including Derek Jacobi, Dame Judi Dench and Geraldine McEwen) for another six years as they presented multiple stage productions of mainly Shakespearean plays, and also pieces by Ingmar Bergman and Anton Chekhov and one-man shows by another former Cruttwell student, John Sessions, in provincial venues, London's West End, Dublin, Helsingør (Elsinore) in Denmark, Los Angeles and in a world tour.

 The company also made a film adaptation of Shakespeare's Henry V directed by and starring Branagh in 1988.
 In Cruttwell's absence and without his permission being sought Branagh appointed him a consultant to the film when at the last moment before filming started he had to convince doubting completion guarantors that he had adequate experienced artistic support in both directing and starring in the film.
 Cruttwell, later described by Branagh as "an enormous help", was credited in the film as "Technical Consultant".

 The Renaissance Theatre Company was disbanded in 1992 after Branagh moved into film making.
 He took Cruttwell with him as his consultant and the two continued to work together for another five years.
 Cruttwell worked on six further films directed by Branagh, being credited as production consultant on Dead Again (1991), Peter's Friends (1992), and Much Ado About Nothing (1993) and he was performance consultant on Mary Shelley's Frankenstein (1994).
 Swan Song (1992) was a short film which Cruttwell adapted for the screen from Anton Chekhov's one act play.
 The New York Times described it as "a faithful adaptation".
 It was nominated for an Academy Award for Best Live Action Short Film.
 Finally there was Hamlet (1996) on which Cruttwell was again performance consultant.
 Branagh has recorded that when they were filming Hamlet's "to be or not to be" soliloquy he demanded to know why Cruttwell wanted him to do yet another of very many takes.
 "Because I simply don't believe a word you say," was Cruttwell's response.